Attune — Recovery-first focus app

 Reflection

-This project explored designing for long-term cognitive wellbeing rather than short-term productivity.
-It strengthened my ability to design low-distraction interfaces, make intentional feature trade-offs, and reduce cognitive load through interaction design.
+This project strengthened my ability to design low-distraction interfaces, make intentional feature trade-offs, and reduce cognitive load through interaction design.
+If developed further, I would validate the concept through user testing and explore a functional prototype.

 Previous